LeahMitchell/dataviz-project/README.md

 ## Prototypes

 I've started to create a prototype of the scatterplot detailed below (#2), adding in interactive pieces to the scatterplot.
-While the height versus weight graph isn't anything super interesting, the goal of this visualization would be to add drop down menus to choose what the x and y axis detail.
+While the height (x-axis) versus weight (y-axis) graph below isn't anything super interesting/finalized, the goal of this visualization would be to add drop down menus to choose what the x and y axis detail.

 ![image](https://github.com/LeahMitchell/dataviz-project/blob/master/Capture.PNG)